-No, there is no group application process for scholarships.
-Each member of your organization who wishes to attend the conference on a scholarship, needs to make an individual application through the conference profile.
-Each application will be considered individually and duplicate application (even partial duplication) will be considered invalid.
+No. There is no group application process for scholarships.
+Each member of your organization who wishes to attend the conference on a scholarship needs to make an individual application through the conference account.
+Each application will be considered individually and duplicate applications (even partial duplication) will be considered invalid.

 I WANT TO CONTINUE MY STUDIES; CAN I APPLY FOR A SCHOLARSHIP?